 What’s helped drive momentum for the company?
 Aside from the concern over the coronavirus and declining rates, IMC could be somewhat of an anomaly following its last update.
 In February the company announced a letter of intent to acquire Thane Minerals.
 In line with this, the company reported that is plans to close on this acquisition during the middle of the month.
 Seeing as the timing of this could directly coincide with a pending gold rally, it may be a reason why the markets have held this latest trend.

 Thane’s Cathedral property is the main site in question.
 Located in the Quesnel Terrane, the area boasts significant past and planned production figures.
-These include 50 billion pounds of copper, 28 million ounces of gold, and includes 16 producing and development projects.
 So as the markets could anticipate the next move for gold, there’s also time-sensitivity for IMC and its pending acquisition.
 Something to keep in mind for those putting together a list of junior gold stocks to watch right now.

 Gold Stocks To Watch: Yamana Gold

 One of the key indicators that gold stocks could be back in focus is based on the massive rebound seen by some of the more beaten-down names.
 Yamana Gold (AUY) was one of the gold stocks that have tumbled in recent weeks.
 Since hitting 2020 highs of $4.94, Yamana gold stock has dropped as low as $2.23 this month.
 However, the company has come back in a big way at the start of the week.

 After reaching levels not seen since last summer, Yamana gold stock has bounced back by as much as 28.7% from Monday’s opening bell.
 The act that gold stocks are rallying even as the broader markets are stutter-stepping could indicate what I said above may be true.
 The flight out of stock hasn’t subsided yet there appears to be a return back into gold names.